IBM/python-ubi-openshift/README.md

 ## Included components

-* [IBM Cloud RedHat Openshift version 4](https://www.ibm.com/cloud/openshift): Red Hat® OpenShift® on IBM Cloud™ is a fully managed OpenShift service that leverages the enterprise scale and security of the IBM Cloud.
+* [IBM Cloud RedHat OpenShift version 4](https://www.ibm.com/cloud/openshift): Red Hat® OpenShift® on IBM Cloud™ is a fully managed OpenShift service that leverages the enterprise scale and security of the IBM Cloud.
 * [Swagger](https://swagger.io/): A framework of API developer tools for the OpenAPI Specification that enables development across the entire API lifecycle.